darshan-serpent/purchase-workflow/purchase_order_block/README.rst

   blocking reasons as needed, providing a name and a description.
 A field ‘Active’ allows you to deactivate the reason if you do not plan to use it any more.
-* Assign the security group “Release blocked RFQ” to users that should be able to release the block.
+* Assign the security group 'Release blocked RFQ' to users that should be able to release the block.